 The School for Conversion works for beloved communities that unlearn habits of social division.
 We do this by experimenting in a way of life that meets Jesus in the neighbor and the stranger, making surprising friendships possible.

 "The aftermath of nonviolence is the creation of the beloved community, so that when the battle is over, a new relationship comes into being between the oppressed and the oppressor." -Rev. Dr. Martin Luther King

-Outside of these programs, we offer Community Education programs to churches, community groups, and individuals through classes, workshops, and retreats.
+We also offer Community Education programs to churches, community groups, and individuals through classes, workshops, and retreats.
+Our Ann Atwater Freedom Library carries on the legacy of our freedom teacher, Ann G. Atwater.
 Our annual 21st Century Freedom Ride is a pilgrimage to historic civil rights sites and stories that allows us to learn and by inspired for today’s freedom movement.
-Our newest program, Church Beyond the Walls, brings congregations in central North Carolina who hunger for community together with currently and formerly incarcerated women and men who’ve tasted beloved community and carry with them some wisdom about how to build it.
+Church Beyond the Walls, brings congregations in central North Carolina who hunger for community together with currently and formerly incarcerated women and men who’ve tasted beloved community and carry with them some wisdom about how to build it.
 Other opportunities provide space to share, learn, and discuss ways we can all work towards justice, friendship, and beloved community.

 Frequently Asked Questions

 What is School for Conversion's affiliation with Rutba House?

 School for Conversion was inspired by the life of the Rutba House, an intentional community based in Walltown since 2003.
 SFC grew out of the experiences of Rutba House members in Walltown, particularly how much the community was impacted by incarceration.
 While SFC has no formal affiliation with the Rutba House, many of our current and former staff and board are Rutba members, and we often partners on projects.

 What is School for Conversion's relationship with Walltown?